theEmbeddedGeorge/theEmbeddedNewTestament.github.io/Interview/Algorithm/LeetCode_for_embedded_advanced.md

 6. Merge Sorted Array                          v
 7. Subarray Sum Equals K                       v
 8. Task Scheduler                              v
-9. Leftmost Column with at Least a One
+9. Leftmost Column with at Least a One         v
+10. First Bad Version                          v
+11. Count and Say                              v
+12. Maximum Number of Occurrences of a Substring  v

 ***Math:***
 1. Add Binary                                 v